ultraio/docs-blockchain/docs/tutorials/smart-contracts/index.md

 ![](./images/install-vscode-ext.png)

-You have now successfully installed the Ultra Smart Contract Toolkit Extension.
+You have now successfully installed the Ultra Smart Contract VS Code Extension.
 To verify the installation, make sure you have `ᕫ API` item in the VS Code status bar.

 ![](./images/vscode-ext-installed.png)

 ## Scaffolding

 Depending on where you want to start your project.
-Always start with a workspace folder and open it in VSCode.
+Always start with a workspace folder and open it in VS Code.

 ![](./images/select-project-folder.png)

-Once you have the Ultra Smart Contract Toolkit extension installed, you can easily create a starting template.
+Once you have the Ultra Smart Contract VS Code Extension installed, you can easily create a starting template.

 Access the `Command Palette` in VS Code with `F1` on the keyboard.